shopware/docs/guides/installation/from-scratch.md

 DocumentRoot /Users/your_user/Sites/sw6/public
 ```

-You also need to change the tag reference right below the DocumentRoot line.
-This should also be changed to point to your new document root also:
+You also need to change the tag reference right below the "DocumentRoot" line.
+This should also be changed to point to your new document root:

 ```text
 <Directory "/Users/your_user/Sites/sw6/public">
 ```

-Within your Apache configuration you must set your `DocumentRoot` and `Directory` directive to the **public/** folder of your sw6 installation root, otherwise apache2 **will not** successfully find your `index.php` file and serve the site.
+Within your Apache configuration, you must set your `DocumentRoot` and `Directory` directive to the **public/** folder of your sw6 installation root.
+Otherwise, apache2 **will not** successfully find your `index.php` file and serve the site.

 ## Setting up Shopware

-Before you're able to set up Shopware, you need to clone our Shopware repositories from version control.
+Before you set up Shopware, you need to clone our Shopware repositories from version control.
 This is explained in the "Preparatory steps" paragraph of the [Installation overview](overview.md).

 ### Starting Shopware installation

-A simple cli installation wizard can be invoked by executing:
+A simple CLI installation wizard can be invoked by executing the following:

 ```bash
 bin/setup
 ```

-Voila, Shopware 6 is installed.
-To be sure the installation succeeded, just open the configured host url in your favorite browser.
+Now, Shopware 6 is installed.
+To be sure the installation succeeded, just open the configured host URL in your favorite browser.

 ## Updating the repositories

 It is important to keep the `platform` and the `development` repository in sync.

-{% hint style="danger" %}
-We highly discourage to update each without the other!
-{% endhint %}

 The following steps should always yield a positive result: